alirenco/Web-Design-with-HTML-and-CSS/README.md

 Author: Alisha Coffey
 --------

-Webpage for displaying OpenWeatherMap API data analysis on latitude and other aspects of weather.
+Webpage created with HTML for displaying OpenWeatherMap API data analysis on latitude and other aspects of weather.
+Styling was done with CSS.

-Styling done with CSS.
+The webpage has been deployed on github pages.
+Access it here: https://alirenco.github.io/Web-Design-with-HTML-and-CSS/